Soviet-Linux/CCCP/readme.md

 ```sh
 cccp -h
 ```
-Install a package from the [OUR](https://docs.sovietlinux.ml/repo) with:
+Install a package from the [OUR](https://docs.sovietlinux.org/repo) with:
 ```sh
 cccp -i <PACKAGE_NAME>
 ```

-_For more examples, please refer to the [Documentation](https://docs.sovietlinux.ml/cccp)_
+_For more examples, please refer to the [Documentation](https://docs.sovietlinux.org/cccp)_

 ## Roadmap

-See the [open issues](https://git.sovietlinux.ml/sovietlinux/CCCP/-/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Soviet-Linux/CCCP/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://git.sovietlinux.ml/sovietlinux/CCCP/-/issues/new) to discuss it.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Soviet-Linux/CCCP/issues/new) to discuss it.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://git.sovietlinux.ml/sovietlinux/CCCP/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request